web3-wallet/web3-wallet/docs/wallet.md

 }
 ```

-Wallet connector implementors should override this method if the wallet supports force disconnect.
+Disconnects the wallet.
+Wallet connector implementations should override this method if the wallet supports forceful disconnection.

-What is force disconnect?
+What is force disconnection?

-- force disconnect will actually disconnect the wallet from the dApp.
+- Forceful disconnection completely disconnects the wallet from the dApp.
-- non-force disconnect only reset the wallet store to it's initial state.
-But behind the scene, the wallet is still connecting to the dApp.
+- Non-forceful disconnection only resets the wallet store to its initial state.
+Behind the scenes, the wallet is still connected to the dApp.

-For some wallets, MetaMask for example, there're not way to force disconnect MetaMask from dApps.
+For certain wallets like MetaMask, there is no way to forcefully disconnect from dApps.

-For some wallets, Walletconnect for example, users are able to force disconnect Walletconnect from dApps.
+For other wallets like WalletConnect, users have the option to forcefully disconnect from dApps.

 ### watchAsset